Wine Pairings for Toddler Leftovers.

 Fish Sticks and Sauvignon Blanc

 - EW.
 Fish Sticks.
 These are not good.
 Not good at all.
 Why do we give them to our children?
-Ian’s gluten free sticks are also allergy-friendly so my 4 year old tasted his first fish stick this week.
-He wasn’t amused to say the least.
+Ian’s gluten free sticks are also allergy-friendly so my kids tasted fish sticks for the first time.
+Only the 3 year old finished a stick.
 There were more leftovers than I was hoping for, so I ditched them and enjoyed the wine!

 - Kemblefield 2015 Sauvignon Blanc Marlborough: A New Zealand white with hints of passion fruit and gooseberry leave a crisp tropical flavor behind.
-I’d be lying if I said I stopped after my small sample.
+I’d be lying if I said I stopped after my sample glass.

 Hummus and Veggie Sticks and Pinot Noir